syslog-ng/syslog-ng/news/feature-4423.md

 'darwin-oslog()' replaced the earlier file source based solution with a native OSLog framework based one, and is automatically used in the `system()` source on darwin platform if the **darwinosl** plugin is presented.

+This plugin available only on macOS 10.15 Catalina and above, the first version that has the OSLog API.

 ### darwin-oslog

-This is a native OSLog framework based source to read logs from the local store of the unified logging system on darwin OSes.
+This is a native OSLog Framework based source to read logs from the local store of the unified logging system on darwin OSes.
 For more info, see https://developer.apple.com/documentation/oslog?language=objc